a person who operates a farm

 one having charge of buildings or grounds or animals

-money that is invested with an expectation of profit
+money that is committed with an expectation of profit

 mark or stamp with or as if with pressure

-the commercial processes involved in promoting and selling and distributing a product or service
+the commercial processes in promoting and selling something

 a person who cares for persons or property